investindex/Funds/README.md

 ## General comments

+See the footnote for discussion of additional funds and other approaches to achieving factor tilts.<sup id="fn1">[1](#f1)</sup> My preferred approach is exhibited in the example portfolio section.

 Some of these portfolios, like the simple and complex ETF portfolios, are highly factor-tilted.
 Investors who are concerned with not straying too far from standard market returns should include a significant allocation to a total market fund or large cap fund (which are very similar because the cap-weighted total market is dominated by large cap stocks).
 Examples of US large cap funds are in the summary table.
 They could also hold [RAFI funds](https://www.youtube.com/watch?v=00ZACmAdi7g&ab_channel=TheRationalReminderPodcast), which are value-tilted but not as strongly as a value fund because they hold growth stocks as well (while underweighting them).
 RAFI funds are offered by Schwab and Invesco, among others.

-See the footnote for discussion of additional funds.<sup id="fn1">[1](#f1)</sup>

 Although the funds are presented as groups, there is no prize for brand loyalty and you may want to choose a combination of managing institutions, as well as a combination of ETFs and mutual funds.
 Keep in mind that investing in mutual funds from more than one manager requires using multiple accounts or paying fees; this is a major advantage of ETFs.